cortexproject/cortex/docs/operations/scalable-query-frontend.md

 ## Scaling the Query Frontend

-For every query frontend the querier adds a [configurable number of goroutines](https://github.com/cortexproject/cortex/blob/1797adfed2979f6096c3305b0dc9162c1ec0c046/pkg/querier/worker/worker.go#L212) which are each capable of executing a query.
+For every query frontend the querier adds a [configurable number of concurrent workers](https://github.com/cortexproject/cortex/blob/1797adfed2979f6096c3305b0dc9162c1ec0c046/pkg/querier/worker/worker.go#L212) which are each capable of executing a query.
 Therefore, scaling the query frontend impacts the amount of work each individual querier is attempting to do at any given time.